Hui people: History

-Origins

 Many Hui are direct descendants of Silk Road travelers.
 On the southeast coast (e.g., Guangdong, Fujian) and in major trade centers elsewhere in China, some are of mixed local and foreign descent.
 The foreign element, although greatly diluted, came primarily from Iranian (Bosi) traders, who brought Islam to China.
-These foreigners settled and gradually intermarried, while assimilating Chinese culture.
+These foreigners settled and gradually intermarried, while assimilating into Chinese culture.

-Early European explorers speculated that T'ung-kan (Dungans, i.e. Hui, called "Chinese Mohammedan") in Xinjiang, originated from Khorezmians who were transported to China by the Mongols, and descended from a mixture of Chinese, Iranian and Turkic peoples.
+Early European explorers speculated that T'ung-kan (Dungans, i.e. Hui, called "Chinese Mohammedans") in Xinjiang, originated from Khorezmians who were transported to China by the Mongols, and descended from a mixture of Chinese, Iranian and Turkic peoples.
 They also reported that the T'ung-kan were Shafi'ites, as were the Khorezmians.

-The Hui people of Yunnan and Northwestern China resulted from the convergence of Mongol, Turkic, and Iranian peoples or other Central Asian settlers recruited by the Yuan dynasty, either as artisans or as officials (the semu), formed the second-highest stratum in the Yuan ethnic hierarchy (after the Mongols but above Chinese).
+The Hui people of Yunnan and Northwestern China resulted from the convergence of Mongol, Turkic, and Iranian peoples or other Central Asian settlers recruited by the Yuan dynasty, either as artisans or as officials (the semu).
+The Hui formed the second-highest stratum in the Yuan ethnic hierarchy (after the Mongols but above Chinese).
 A proportion of the ancestral nomad or military ethnic groups were originally Nestorian Christians, many of whom later converted to Islam under the Ming and Qing dynasties.